SeldonIO/seldon-core/doc/source/python/python_component.md

             timeoutSeconds: 1
 ```

+However, note if `executor.fullHealthChecks` is set to `true` then the Seldon orchestrator will call your health status method to check the model is ready.

 ## Low level Methods

 If you want more control you can provide a low-level methods that will provide as input the raw proto buffer payloads.
 The signatures for these are shown below for release `seldon_core>=0.2.6.1`: